-You also need to find flour flower pictures that you like.
-I googled mine so I don't have the link or anything for them but you can do the same and find pictures that you like.
-I then changed the color to a light sepia and added text to each picture (live, laugh, love, always) and put them in the bottom right of each picture, and then printed them onto cardstock before cutting the paper down to 8X8″ squares.
+You also need to find four flower pictures that you like.
+I Googled mine, so I don't have the link for them.
+You can do the same and find pictures that you like.

 After I got all of the pictures attached, I took three of my fave distress inks and used a rag to rub some color around the edges of each box, making sure that each color stood out.